The Mondo Esoterica Guide to:

 A stand-out Christopher Lee performance and strong direction make this a very interesting film.

-A recommended film for all Hammer fans.
+A recommended film for all Hammer and Lee fans.

 Links